 The legislation provides for abortion on vague and undefined “health” grounds, up to viability and even up to birth.

-In 2019, 6666 abortions took place under this new legislation 98% of these abortions took place within the first 12 weeks of pregnancy in a GP surgery.
+In 2020, 6577 abortions took place under this new legislation.
+98% of these abortions took place within the first 12 weeks of pregnancy in a GP surgery.
+A more comprehensive report on these figures can be found here.